scaleoutsean/solidfire-windows/README.md

 - Key SolidFire storage objects - such as Volumes and Snapshots - can have custom attributes in the form of KV pairs.
 NetApp Trident makes use of custom volume attributes
 - We can leverage this feature for management and reporting on Hyper-V as well (see Element API Reference Guide or awesome-solidfire repository for details on this)

+### Using enhanced RBAC

+- SolidFire's RBAC is limited.
+If you need enhanced RBAC and have some Windows programming skils, consider [SolidFire WAC Gateway](https://github.com/scaleoutsean/solidfire-wac-gateway)

 ## Microsoft Windows drivers for NetApp HCI Servers ("Compute Nodes")